mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-The `use` function works exactly as the _try-with-resources_ construct in Java.
+The `use` function works precisely as the _try-with-resources_ construct in Java.

-As expected, before we move to the mall, we clean up the desk, and the log confirms it:
+As expected, before we moved to the mall, we cleaned up the desk, and the log confirms it:

 ```text
 21:38:30.117 [main] INFO CoroutinesPlayground - Starting the morning routine